Drofseh/2PzD_Custom_Units/.github/CONTRIBUTING.md

 Additional classes may be created that are equiped with weapons that have a lower % chance to spawn, but they should be used infrequently when adding them to groups.

 For example, a early 1943 USMC Squad should not have very many M1 Garands.

+### Groups:

+Groups shall mirror exactly the compositions from the template, or be a subsection thereof.

+For example, the UK could have a `Rifle Section` as a single group and also have a `Rifle Team` and `Gun Team` as separate placeable groups.

+Additional small groups just as a `Sentry Team` or similar also ok.